 Common Symptoms of Carbon Monoxide Poisoning

-Depending on the amount of deadly gas ranges in the air, the symptoms of carbon monoxide can affect the body within minutes or be delayed for a few hours.
+Depending on the number of deadly gas ranges in the air, the symptoms of carbon monoxide can affect the body within minutes or be delayed for a few hours.

 Poisoning can happen with lower exposures over a more extended period or substantial exposure in a short time.
 In a severe case, death can occur in as little as a few minutes.